 Guernsey’s experience in private equity dates back to the early 1980s when these funds were in their infancy.
 Since that time, Guernsey’s funds industry has grown to become a leader in the formation and administration of private equity funds.

 Promoters of private equity such as Aberdeen, Apax Partners, Better Capital, BC Partners, Cinven, Coller Capital, KKR, Permira, Terra Firma and Waterland can be added to the likes of Apollo, Aberdeen, HarbourVest, Inflexion, Macquarie, Mid Europa, Neuberger Berman, Park Square Capital and Pantheon that have a history of using Guernsey for their investment platforms.

 Private equity firms that use Guernsey have a wide range of investment strategies including venture capital, buyout, mezzanine capital and distressed debt.
-The net asset value of private equity funds in Guernsey now stands at more than £110 billion.
+The net value of private equity funds in Guernsey at 31 March 2020 stood at £188.4 billion.

 Our private equity brochure goes into further detail on Guernsey's expertise in this area.

 There are already an awful lot of general partner companies in Guernsey.
 There is a lot of administration, fund management and investor relations.
 In terms of putting your deal team here, it’s as good as anywhere else to put a pan-European team.

 Guernsey is a jurisdiction with a proven track record in property funds.
 The island has experience dating back to the early 1980s when property funds were in their infancy, which is attractive for promoters looking for a jurisdiction in which to domicile their fund.